alvarojsino813/nvim-config-guide/README.md

 And if we source the file (`:w` to save it and `:so` to source it), we can use our plugin manager by typing `:Lazy` in our editor.
 This will open a window that we can close by typing `q` as we don't need it right now.

 To install new plugins we will need to send a table (lua data structure comparable to a JSON) to the `setup()` function of `lazy`.
 For this, we will create a `launch.lua` file with a function that will append to this table every plugin.
-So we write in `user/launch.lua`:
+So we write in `launch.lua`:

 ```lua
 LAZY_PLUGIN_SPEC = {}